adavisfoy/Bikesharing_3/README.md

 ![1_Checkout_Times_1_hour.png](Images/1_Checkout_Times_1_hour.png)

 - **Visualization 2** reveals that 5 minutes is the most common checkout duration for males, while 6 minutes is the most common checkout duration for females.
-Therefore, Citibikes are checked out for short distance trips.
+Therefore, Citibikes are often checked out for short distance trips to and from a specific location.

 ![2a_Checkout_Male.png](Images/2a_Checkout_Male.png)